getbeb/claude-beb/DESIGN.md

    supersedes the last and a reloaded plugin cannot leave a stale wake channel ringing.
 Everything else claude-beb knows it learns from beb at the moment it looks.
 6. No identity, no activity.
-A directory without a `.beb` makes every hook exit silently.
+Every hook stands as whatever identity beb resolves for the session's process — the working directory's `.beb`, or `BEB_IDENTITY` in Claude Code's environment, which hooks inherit; the resolution is beb's, never claude-beb's.
+Where beb resolves nobody, every hook exits silently.

 ## Behavior